pfheatwole/thesis/source/canopy_geometry.rst

 * The model is intended to assist in reconstructing flights recoded by real wings.
-The model must be able to represent existing wings with reasonable accuracy.
+The model must be able to represent existing wings with reasonable accuracy. [[The primary purpose of the model is "useable accuracy with minimal effort"; it's not intended as a detailed wing design tool, so no ribs, distortions, etc.]]

 * Parafoil canopies are relatively complex shapes, and can be time consuming to describe in detail.
-To reduce design effort, the model should provide a concise set of design parameters that directly capture the fundamental structure of the wing.
+To reduce design effort, the model should provide a concise set of *design parameters* that directly capture the fundamental structure of the wing.

   One goal of this geometry is to make it as easy as possible to produce